Note

 to train, cross-validate and predict on new data, while also parallelizing

 the computations to make the cross-validation faster.
-It also organises the
+It also organizes the

-results in a structured way that can be easily accessed and analysed.
+results in a structured way that can be easily accessed and analyzed.